 A1: It depends on your space and detail needs.
 1:24 scala (10–15cm long) is perfect for shelves—big enough for details but not too bulky.
 1:43 scala (5–8cm long) works for collections, Mentre 1:18 scala (20–25cm long) is great for showpieces (but takes longer to print).

-Q2: Can I 3D print a sports car model with moving parts (PER ESEMPIO., wheels that spin)?
+Q2: Can I 3D print a sports car model with moving parts (per esempio., wheels that spin)?

 A2: SÌ!
 Design the model with a small gap (0.2-0,3 mm) between the wheel and axle—this lets the wheel spin freely.
 Use TPU for the axle (flessibile) and PLA for the wheel (rigido).
 Per esempio, UN 1:24 scale Ford Mustang can have spinning wheels if the axle is printed in TPU.